12 Foolproof Steps to Create Python Package [Tutorial]

 )

-When you update your package, remember to also update the version number in setup.py to reflect the changes according to your versioning strategy (e.g., major, minor, or patch updates).
+And don’t forget!
+When you update your package don’t just do the changes and stop there.
+Remember to also update the version number from setup.py to reflect the changes according to your versioning strategy (e.g., major, minor, or patch updates).

 You can install the package locally either directly from the source code or by using the distribution files you created earlier (sdist or bdist_wheel).